Sambalpuri culture

 Sambalpuri culture refers to the regional culture of the western districts of the Indian state of Odisha.
-These districts are Bargarh, Jharsuguda, Sambalpur, Sundergarh, Deogarh, Bolangir, Sonepur, Kalahandi, Nuapada, Boudh and Angul.
-Sambalpur's distinct cultural identity stems from the strong association between tribal and folk communities, who have co-existed in western Odisha for centuries.
+These districts include Bargarh, Jharsuguda, Sambalpur, Sundergarh, Deogarh, Bolangir, Sonepur, Kalahandi, Nuapada, Boudh, and Athmallik sub-division of Angul.
+Sambalpur's cultural identity stems from the strong historical association between tribal and folk communities who have co-existed in western Odisha for centuries.

 Festivals

 Dhanu Jatra

-Dhanu Jatra (also "Dhanu Yatra") is an annual, outdoor theatrical performance celebrated in Bargarh, Odisha.
-The 11-day event is referred to as the world's largest open-air theatre performance.
-The festival re-enacts the story of Krishna and his uncle Kamsa's visit to Mathura to witness the Dhanu ceremony.
+Dhanu Jatra (also "Dhanu Yatra") is an annual outdoor theatrical performance celebrated in Bargarh, Odisha.
+This 11-day event is recognized as the world's largest open-air theatre performance.
+The festival re-enacts the story of Krishna and his uncle Kansa's visit to Mathura to witness the Dhanu ceremony.

 Sambalpur Lok Mahotsav

 The Sambalpur Lok Mahotsav ("People's Festival") is a folk and tribal festival of culture celebrated in the Sambalpur region.
 It is organized by the local community in participating districts and celebrates the harmonious relationship between tribal and folk communities.
 It emphasizes the cultural identity and collective heritage of the region.
-Over time, it has become one of the largest festivals in the region in terms of attendance.
+Over time, it has grown to become one of the most highly attended festivals in the region.